0-mostafa-rezaee-0/ML_API_with_FastAPI_and_Docker/README.md

 - **app.py**
   The FastAPI application that loads `iris_model.pkl` and exposes two endpoints:
   - `/health`: Returns a simple health check.
-  - `/predict`: Accepts a JSON payload with features and returns the model’s prediction.
+  - `/predict`: Accepts a JSON payload with features and returns the model's prediction.

 ---